calebmsword/clone-deep/README.md

 ### acknowledgements

-This algorithm is a heavily modified version of the the [cloneDeep](https://lodash.com/docs/4.17.15#cloneDeep) utility from Lodash.
+ - This algorithm is a heavily modified version of the the [cloneDeep](https://lodash.com/docs/4.17.15#cloneDeep) utility from Lodash.
+If anyone knows who specifically implemented the algorithm, I will thank them directly.
+ - Thanks to Tiago Bertolo, the author of [this article](https://medium.com/@tiagobertolo).
+It reminded to clone the metadata of objects.
+ -